michaelmusty/.dotfiles/README.md

 extensively commented, mostly because I was reading through it one day and realised I'd forgotten what half of it did.

+If the logic for doing something involves more than a few lines or any structures like functions, I like to implement it as a plugin in `~/.vim/plugin` and/or `~/.vim/autoload`.
+There's documentation for each of those in `~/.vim/doc`.

-I define a few custom per-filetype rules for stuff I often edit in `~/.vim/ftplugin`, including some local mappings for checking, linting, and tidying.
+I also define a few custom per-filetype rules for stuff I often edit in `~/.vim/ftplugin`, including some local mappings for checking, linting, and tidying.

+Any/all of the general or filetype plugins may eventually be spun off into their own repositories in the future, but for the moment they live here.
+Contact me if you find one of them useful and you'd like to see it in its own distribution.

 Third-party plugins are in submodules in `~/.vim/bundle`, loaded using Tim Pope's [pathogen.vim](https://github.com/tpope/vim-pathogen).